bartelsjoshuac/Corduroy/GCS.md

 5. Return to your work.

 NOTES:
 - You will need to setup billing for the project after leaving the GCS console API, even with a free tier or you will have issues reconnecting.
+GCS now removes SSH access if billing is not configured.
 - Your public and private IPs can change under a basic GCS plan, check that and make note of them and update accordingly.
-For this reason, some security features were disabled in Django.
+For this reason, some security features were disabled in Django to avoid constant updates.

 ### *** Live GCS Demo instance ***
  - As of project submission on 12/08/24 a running instance is available on GCS at http://1.1.1.1:8000.
 This will remaining running through course completion, and can be restart at request if it is not available (out of education credits).